Guadalcanal, Solomon Islands - Things to Do in Guadalcanal

 Insider Tips

-Bring cash (Solomon Islands dollars) as ATMs are limited and credit cards rarely accepted outside major hotels
+Bring cash in Solomon Island dollars as ATMs are limited outside Honiara and credit cards aren't widely accepted

 Explore Activities in Guadalcanal